marcodelapierre/trinity-nf/README.md

 Jellyfish -> Inchworm -> Chrysalis -> Butterfly mini-assemblies -> Aggregate

-The main software requirement is an installation of [Trinity](https://github.com/trinityrnaseq/trinityrnaseq).
+There are two software requirements:
-Tests have been run with Trinity version `2.8.6`.
+- [Trinity](https://github.com/trinityrnaseq/trinityrnaseq), the main bioinformatics package;  tests have been run with Trinity version `2.8.6`;
+- [GNU Parallel](https://www.gnu.org/software/parallel), to orchestrate mini-assemblies within each compute node;  version `20191022` has been tested.

 ### Basic usage